Cost of Living in Tokyo – 2024 Guide

 Eating out in Japan in Japan is more common than in many other countries.

 Tokyo offers a wide variety of options, from the type of restaurants to the type of food.
-While there are very high-end expensive restaurants, you will also find quite affordable restaurants with very good quality food and sometimes a better quality of fun.
+While there are very expensive high-end restaurants, you will also find quite affordable restaurants with very good quality food and sometimes better-quality fun.

 If you plan to eat out with family or friends during the evening, try Japanese pubs called Izakaya in Japanese.
 Normally, an Izakaya meal in Tokyo costs JPY 2,500 to JPY 4,000 per person or approximately US$ 23 to 36.
 Of course, the cost of your meal will depend a lot on the amount of alcoholic beverages you end up consuming.